-To continue the walk go straight across the Forest Way and down the other side to a footbridge over the River Medway.
-Cross this and continue across a large field, heading NW again.
+Unless you want to switch to an easy (but monotonous) route into Forest Row – 5 km off to the left along this cycle route – go straight across the Forest Way.
+Cross a footbridge over the River Medway and continue across a large field, heading NW again.
 On the far side go over a stile and keep ahead at a footpath junction to cross another field, now climbing gently.
-At the next field boundary you turn slightly left to head W across two more fields, with a hedge and then a fence on your right-hand side12.
+At the next field boundary turn slightly left to head W across two more fields, with a hedge and then a fence on your right-hand side12.

-After crossing the last field you go over a stile and follow a path up through a small wood.
-On the other side go over another stile and turn half-right to go diagonally across a large field, climbing gently and heading NW again.
+Continue over a stile and follow a path up through a small wood.
+Leave the wood over another stile and turn half-right to go diagonally across a large field, climbing gently and heading NW again.
 On the far side go over a stile to the left of a fieldgate and continue in the same direction across a smaller field to reach a farm lane.

-Cross the lane and go through an unobtrusive gap in the hedge into another large field.
+Cross the lane and go through a gap in the hedge opposite into another large field.
 Turn half-left and go across this to reach a caravan site, where there is a tarmac path going around a large pond13.

 On the far side of the pond continue on the HWLT along the right-hand edge of more fields, then through Paupersdale Wood.
 On the other side bear right up a slope to cross another large field.
 Take the left-hand of two footpaths across the next field to reach Cansiron Lane.